AcunatomyConditionsSports & Performance Injuries

 Beyond Rest and Rehab

-Trigger points from overuse or strain resist stretching and strengthening.
+Trigger points from overuse resist stretching and strengthening.
+They need direct release, and that's dry needling.

 03